Perelandric/Golific/README.md

 }
 ```

+Note the following:
+- The `@enum json:"string"` in the comment above `type __Animal struct` is tells Golific to generate the enums.
+- The `//go:generate Golific $GOFILE` is required for `go generate` to generated the new code.
+- The double underscore prefix on the name is a *requirement*.
+- The `int` type used for each field isn't necessarily the type that will be used for the variants, but we need a type in the definition.
+For consistency, consider `int` to be a requirement.

 Run Go's `generate` tool from the project directory:
 ```
 go generate
 ```

 **Please note:** This will create a new file with the same name as the original, except that it will have the prefix `golific____` added, so if your file is `animal.go`, the file `golific____animal.go` will be created, ***overwriting*** any existing file.